doctordoom101/doctordoom101/README.md

 <img align="center" src="https://media1.tenor.com/m/_Tc8YXMUxj4AAAAd/hi-hello.gif" width="500" alt="Data Engineer" />

-I'm an IT student who’s currently diving into the world of **Data Engineering**.
+I'm an IT student who’s currently diving into the world of **Data**.
 Right now, I'm learning how to work with **data pipelines, databases, cloud tools**, and anything that helps move, clean, or store data efficiently.

 I enjoy using **Python, SQL, DBT**, and playing around with tools like **Docker** and **Airflow**.
 Still learning every day and always open to new stuff!